yuting1214/Udacity_capstone/proposal.md

 For Part 1., PCA for dimensionality reduction; K-mean for clustering.

-For Part 2., Supervised learning models with some adjustments to deal with the issue of imbalanced labels.
+For Part 2., Supervised learning models(Tree-based models) with some adjustments to deal with the issue of imbalanced labels.

 # Evaluation metrics

 For Part 1.,

-a valid evaluation metric could be any reasonable decisions from the processing of data, so there is no clear metric to measure the success.
+1. PCA: proportion of explained variance as metric
+2. K-Mean: Inertia(sum of square of between centers distances)

 For Part 2.
-Since it's a binary classification problem, use AUC as a measurement of models' performance/
+1. Binary classification: AUC(Area Under the ROC Curve) and ROC curve (receiver operating characteristic curve).

 # Outline: